agwlprash/Exigo_Pumps/README.md

 ## Challenge observed when using pumps with anaconda
-the readme doesn't include the line explaining that "ser" variable definition is commented out i found that line, put in the com port and everyone is happy
+the readme doesn't include the line explaining that "ser" variable definition is commented out. i found that line, put in the com port and everyone is happy